 A long list of leads doesn’t mean much if none of them are seriously considering the opportunity.
 After all, the more bad leads you throw to your sales team, the more money they waste trying to close them—almost always to no avail.

-In short, lead scoring simply attaches a value to each contact based on the personal information they’ve submitted through forms, as well as what content they’ve looked at on your website.
+Lead scoring attaches a value to each contact based on the personal information they’ve submitted through forms, as well as what content they’ve looked at on your website.

 The more a particular prospect engages with the content on your site and the better suited they are as a serious buyer, the higher they’re valued as a viable lead.